 Blockchain is really just a database structure designed to store information in a linear, chronological order, facilitated through the use of distributed ledger technology.
-I know, long sentence –Bottom line, it means
+I know, long sentence, but bottom line, it means:

 b) It uses an appended structure – it adds on, it doesn’t overwrite when it adds new entries.

 c) It’s supposedly immutable – once entered, the content can’t be altered in that entry.
 However, subsequent entries with contrary information can be added.

 What would be the likely uses?
 The most well known is its use to facilitate cryptocurrencies, such as Bitcoin.
 It would prove useful for anything where you want a permanent, chronological record.
 So what kind of things would that be?